openframeworks/ofSite/tutorials/howto_basics/How_to_set_the_dimensions_of_the_window.markdown

 ---
-.. title: How do I set the dimensions of the window
+.. title: Set the dimensions of the window
 .. type: howto
 ---